CLaC-Lab/QuebecLLM-CPT/README.md

+# Low-Resource Dialect Adaptation of Large Language Models: A French Dialect Case-Study

+This is the code of our paper "Low-Resource Dialect Adaptation of Large Language Models: A French Dialect Case-Study".
+All data preparation, training, and evaluation scripts have been uploaded here for reproducibility.

 # Part A: Data Preparation

 This script prepares and cleans Quebec French text data for training your language model.
 It handles both plain text (`.txt`) and JSON Lines (`.jsonl`) formats, performing essential preprocessing tasks to ensure high-quality training data.